nutanix/Automation/nutanix-cluster-info/readme.md

 - Install required Python libraries:

 ```
+pip3 install requests
+pip3 install urllib3
-pip3 install requests urllib3 weasyprint
+pip3 install weasyprint
 ```

+Note: During testing, combining the 3 libraries above into a single install command seemed to product strange results.
+For this reason, I have listed the installation of each library as a separate command.

-- Look for a message in that output that specifies a directory that must be added to your PATH
+- If there is a message in the output specifying a directory to add to your PATH, make sure that's done before continuing
-- Add that directory to your PATH
-- Install [GTK for Windows](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases) to C:\gtk
+- Install [GTK for Windows](https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer/releases) to C:\gtk.
+My installation filename was gtk3-runtime-3.22.28-2018-03-12-ts-win64.exe.
 - Add c:\gtk and c:\gtk\bin to your PATH
-- Install lxml fromhttps://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml (I installed cp36 for amd64):
+- Install [lxml](https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml).
+Make sure you install the correct version for your system.
+My installed filename was lxml‑4.2.1‑cp36‑cp36m‑win_amd64.whl (change the filename in the command below, if you use a different version)

 ```
-pip install <whl_filename>
+pip install lxml‑4.2.1‑cp36‑cp36m‑win_amd64.whl
 ```

-- Install pycairo from https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml (I installed cp36 for amd64)
+- Install [pycairo](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pycairo).
+Make sure you install the correct version for your system.
+My installation filename was pycairo‑1.16.3‑cp36‑cp36m‑win_amd64.whl (change the filename in the command below, if you install a different version)

 ```
-pip install <whl_filename>
+pip install pycairo‑1.16.3‑cp36‑cp36m‑win_amd64.whl
 ```

 *Note you may need to reboot for the PATH changes to take effect*